Silhouette of a mans profile behind a blue circle light on a black background.

 Segmentation

-Use your customer profiles to segment your audience based on common characteristics, preferences, and behaviors.
+Use your customer profiles to segment your audience based on common characteristics, preferences, and behaviours.
 This allows you to tailor your marketing messages and offers to resonate with each segment, increasing the likelihood of engagement and conversion.

 Personalisation